 Does’nt sound very relaxing, does it?

-In fact, it is natural and normal that thoughts will come up while you are meditating – as well as physical sensations like twitches or itching in different areas of your body.
+Yes, it’s true that the goal of meditation is the ability to calm you mind – but in fact, it is natural and normal that thoughts will come up while you are meditating – as well as physical sensations like twitches or itching in different areas of your body.
 At this point the difference lies in your reaction to it.
 Practicing meditation would mean you perceive those sensations and thoughts, you accept them but do not evaluate them or turn your attention to them.
 Instead, you continue tuning in to your meditation.
 It’s like watching yourself as an external observer: “aha, now I think of” and then let go of the thought.
 Or like “my eyebrow is itching” and not scratching but just accepting it (it will go away, I promise!).
+Sometimes it can also be of help to do light physical exercises before you meditate – like a light sport unit, a walk or Yoga.

 Like with all other relaxation methods, same rule appplies to meditation: constant dripping wears the rock away.
 It’s training your mind, body and sould to become silent.
 Sitting in silence will become easier over time.
 Try to meditate 1-2 times a day for 5-7 minutes in the beginning.
 You then can continuously increase the time (20 minutes is already advanced level).